 “Are you back?
 Let’s catch up.”
-I messaged Puneetinder Kaur Sidhu, doing a rough calculation of the distance x time to Chandigarh from Himachal’s border with Tibet, where she had been researching for her book on the Old Hindustan Tibet Road when I’d reached out to her almost a fortnight earlier.
+I messaged travel writer, food critic, columnist and author Puneetinder Kaur Sidhu after doing a rough calculation of the distance x time to Chandigarh from Himachal’s border with Tibet.
+It’s where she had been researching for her book on the Old Hindustan Tibet Road when I reached out to her almost a fortnight earlier.
 Her reply, “Long back.
-Drop in for coffee”, was all I needed to hear before driving over to her beautiful and cosy home in the Tricity to talk about her mantra – travel, eat, write, repeat.
-Replete with exquisite period furniture and elegant vintage decor, I was met with the warmest of smiles and the smell of fragrant coffee and old leather-bound books – both of which she happens to love.
+Drop in for coffee”, was all I needed before driving over to her beautiful home replete with exquisite period furniture and vintage decor, to talk to her about her life mantra – travel eat write repeat.

-Q1.
-What goes into your travel bag?
+The most important question first, what goes into your travel bag?

 I like to travel light and avoid check-in baggage.
 My travel essentials are: